bingoohuang/gossh/README.md

 1. define result variables like `... => @varName`
 1. use the variables like `echo @varName`

+Notice:

+1. `@varName` which is not capitalized will be limited to the host related.
+1. `@VarName` which is capitalized will be global to all hosts.

 ```toml
 #printConfig = false
 #passphrase="xxxx"